Ask about our monthly special!

 These trees can live for thousands of years.
 However, there are quite a few threats to this species, such as logging, fires, and climate change.

-Larch trees are one of the few deciduous conifers, which means that they shed their pine needles regularly.
+Larch trees are one of the few deciduous conifers, which means that they shed their needles regularly.
 Just like broad-leaf trees, these conifers will lose their needles every autumn.
-They are the dominant tree in the boreal forests of Canada and Siberia.

-These trees usually reach around 65 to 120 feet tall.
+These trees can reach 65 to 120 feet tall.

 The most widely distributed North American larch is called tamarack, hackmatack, or eastern larch (L. laricina).
 The bracts on its small cones are hidden by the scales.
 Eastern larch trees mature in 100 to 200 years.
 This species may grow about 40 to 65 feet tall and have gray to reddish brown bark.
 A taller species, the western larch (L. occidentalis) of the Pacific Northwest, has bracts that protrude beyond the cone scales.

 The junipers include roughly 60 different species of trees and shrubs in the Juniperus genus, within the cypress family of plants.
 Although some junipers use the word "cedar" in their common names, juniper and cedar are not the same.
-Junipers are not members of the Cedrus genus.
 The leaves of these evergreen conifers usually take the form of flattened scales in the mature plants, though they may be needle-like in juvenile plants.

 Most junipers offer at least some level of drought resistance, making them a good choice in more arid climates.
 But precautions should be taken in areas prone to wildfires.
 Junipers grow best in sunny spots with good soil drainage.
 Many people pick common juniper (Juniperus communis) as one of the best junipers for landscaping, but other varieties can be just as beautiful.